leknaat/hacker-how-content/content/web-developer/tasks/javascript-tasks.md

+Do all of the below in Chrome debugging console.
+If you get stuck [learn to debug](../courses//core/debugging.md).

 Create a github repo and commit your answers regularly inside the repo.

-Do all of the below in Chrome debugging console.

 ###1